Dominic Blais, CEO and Founder

-Dominic Sellers-Blais founded IfWizard Corporation in 2012 and leads the strategic and technological development of the company.
-Mr. Blais has been programming since 1982 and has been a software entrepreneur for the past twenty years.
+Dominic Blais founded IfWizard Corporation in 2012 and leads the technological development of the company.
+Mr. Blais started programming at a young age and has been a software entrepreneur for over two decades.
 Mr. Blais is the inventor of technologies in a variety of domains including big data, AI, biotechnology, embedded systems, communications, and HPCC.

 Gary Conley, Director

 Gary Conley is the president and majority stockholder of the Conley Capital Group, a registered investment advisor and consulting firm.
 Mr. Conley started his career as a stockbroker with Dean Witter in 1971 and founded the Conley Capital Group in 1990.

 Mr. Conley has been key to the financial and marketing direction of IfWizard Corporation from the company’s earliest days, working directly alongside Mr. Blais regularly and acting as a mentor on many matters.
 Mr. Conley continues to guide IfWizard’s fundraising, channel development, and sales strategy, bringing his decades of entrepreneurial experience, business acumen, and diverse creative insights to IfWizard’s operation.

 Greg Merten was the Vice President and General Manager of Hewlett-Packard’s highly successful Inkjet division.
 He grew that organization from 75 employees on one site in 1984 to over 10,000 employees in 6 sites around the world.
 Revenues grew 2,000 fold from 3 million to over 6 billion, an annual compound growth rate of about 50% for 20 years.
 During this experience Merten became a student of communications and organizational effectiveness, focusing on results.